 On a double date, people spend money but really have fun with someone besides their spouse.

-When couples come in and we address date night they start with ‘What is date night for married couples?’ but soon bring up other questions.
+When we address date night they start with ‘How do you date your spouse?’ but soon bring up other questions.
 The question comes up often ‘How do you fall back in love with your husband?’

 I’ve learned that our appearance does affect our mood and often our behaviors.